-where $\eta_{\infty}=0.004 \pm 0.0001\,\textrm{Pa}\,\textrm{s}$, $\eta_0=0.042\pm0.0052\,\mathrm{Pa}\,\mathrm{s}$, and $\tau_0=1.148 \pm 0.067$~s are determined by passive microrheology~\cite{squires2010,gieseler2020}, and represent the solvent viscosity, the zero-shear viscosity and the relaxation time of the fluid~\cite{Cates1996,handzy2004}, respectively.
-In absence of a trapping potential, the particle would freely diffuse in the long-time limit like in a Newtonian fluid with constant viscosity $\eta_0$ ~\cite{Grimm2011,Paul2018}.
-However, as it will be shown in the following, the frequency dependence of the friction experienced by the particle in the viscoelastic fluid will play a crucial role in its thermally activated transitions in the double-well potential.
+In Eq.~(\ref{eq:relmodulus}), $\eta_{\infty}$, $\eta_0$, and $\tau_0$ represent the solvent viscosity, the zero-shear viscosity and the relaxation time of the fluid~\cite{fischer1997,Cates1996}, respectively.
+In absence of a trapping potential, the particle would freely diffuse in the long-time limit like in a Newtonian fluid with constant viscosity $\eta_0$~\cite{Grimm2011,Paul2018}.
+This provides a criterion to directly compare the barrier crossing process in the viscoelastic fluid with that in a viscous fluid of the same zero-shear viscosity.